cacton77/robotic_chess_player/README.md

 # Getting started

 ## Installation: install dependencies
+Configure the following ONLY ONCE for a new PC.
+The PC at the MACS lab has already installed the needed modules.
 ### 1. Install ROS and create a workspace.
 Follow the [ROS melodic installation](http://wiki.ros.org/melodic/Installation/Ubuntu) to download the ROS.\
 Follow the [Installing and Configuring Your ROS Environment](http://wiki.ros.org/ROS/Tutorials/InstallingandConfiguringROSEnvironment) to create a ROS workspace using `catkin`